realm/realm-java/README.md

 Once you have completed all the pre-requisites building Realm is done with a simple command

-    ./gradlew androidJar
+    ./gradlew assembleExamples

-That command will generate the .jar file containing the Realm runtime and the annotation processor.
-You will find it in realm/build/libs.
+That command will generate:

+ * a jar file for the Realm the gradle plugin
+ * an aar file for the Realm library
+ * a jar file for the annotations
+ * a jar file for the annotations processor

 ### Other Commands
+ * `./gradlew tasks` will show all the available tasks

- * `./gradlew realm:javadocRelease` will generate the Javadocs
+ * `./gradlew javadoc` will generate the Javadocs
- * `./gradlew realm:connectedCheck` will run the tests on a connected Android device
+ * `./gradlew monkeyExamples` will run the monkey tests on all the examples

-Generating the Javadoc using the command above will report a failure (1 error, 30+ warnings).
-The Javadoc is generated, and we will fix
-`realm/build.gradle` in the near future.
+Generating the Javadoc using the command above will report a large number of warnings.
+The Javadoc is generated, and we will fix the issue in the near future.

 ## Contributing